All Episodes

 The real problem is that you and members of your party have done your best for five years to destroy the presidency of this country.

-You have tried to destroy the image and the aura and the power of George W. Bush and the office of the presidency with your incessant criticisms and belittling and your hand wringing sorrow over the fact that we've lost our image in the world.
+You have tried to destroy the image and the aura and the power of George W. Bush and the office of the presidency with your incessant criticisms and belittling and your hand-wringing sorrow over the fact that we've lost our image in the world.

-But so far we haven't seen anybody come out and express outrage over what Ahmadinejad said last night or what Hugo Chavez said today.
+But so far, we haven't seen anybody come out and express outrage over what Ahmadinejad said last night or what Hugo Chavez said today.

-I will guarantee you, in the Senate and uh in certain corridors of the House where Democrats gather behind closed doors.
+I will guarantee you, in the Senate and in certain corridors of the House where Democrats gather behind closed doors, I can just see John Kerry talking to Durbin and others right now.

-And I I know what Kerry is saying.
+And I know what Kerry is saying.

 We've lost our prestige around the world.